 The programme is designed for part-time students with seminars spread over the course of two years.
-The seminar weeks are held in cooperation with Canterbury University (New Zealand), Christian-Albrechts-Universität zu Kiel, Technische Universität Kaiserslautern and the Universitat Autònoma de Barcelona (Spain).
+The seminar weeks are held in cooperation with Canterbury University (New Zealand), Christian-Albrechts-Universität zu Kiel, Aarhus University, Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS) and the Universitat Autònoma de Barcelona (Spain).
 Highly qualified professors from each university with long and proven experience in the field of Olympic Studies are responsible for the delivery of the respective content as well as the supervision of the Master Theses.
 Usually, the seminar weeks are being held at the German Sport University Cologne but it is aimed to also include other teaching locations as well.

 The central intentions of the programme are:

-- To enhance the individual participant’s Olympic knowledge in social sciences and humanities;
+- Enhance the individual participant’s Olympic knowledge in social sciences and humanities,

-- To promote the individual participant’s critical appreciation of the ethical and educational dimensions of the Olympic values in the fields of education, economy, governance and politics in sport;
+- Promote the individual participant’s critical appreciation of the nature and significance of values in the advocacy and practice of Olympism, Olympic Sport and the Olympic Movement,

-- To foster critical dialogue on processes of continuity and transformation in the Olympic Movement and on the relationship between Olympism and Olympic practices in wider social and professional contexts;
+- Foster critical reflection on processes of continuity and transformation in the Olympic Movement and on the relationship between Olympism and Olympic practices and wider social contexts,

 Essentially, the learning outcomes are to expand the participant’s critical knowledge base as it relates to the modern Olympic Movement.
 The knowledge gained in the programme could be transferred to the daily working practice of representatives of the Olympic family, including media agencies, International Federations, National Olympic Committees, TOP-sponsors, sport academies and the IOC.
 A more detailed, interdisciplinary understanding of the Olympic world, including its issues and challenges, would also foster the identification of the participant with the Olympic Movement.